corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

         SignedTransaction partiallySignedTx = dummyTransactionWithParticipant(counterparty);
         FlowSession session = initiateFlow(counterparty);
         SignedTransaction fullySignedTx = subFlow(new CollectSignaturesFlow(partiallySignedTx, singletonList(session)));
-        // Determine which version of the flow that the counterparty is using. if (session.getCounterpartyFlowInfo().getFlowVersion() == 1) {
+        // Determine which version of the flow the counterparty is using. if (session.getCounterpartyFlowInfo().getFlowVersion() == 1) {
             // Use the old API if the counterparty is using the previous version of the flow. return subFlow(new FinalityFlow(fullySignedTx));
         } else {
-            // Otherwise they're at least on version 2 and so we can send the finalized transaction on the existing session. return subFlow(new FinalityFlow(fullySignedTx, session));
+            // Otherwise they're on at least version 2 and so we can send the finalized transaction on the existing session. return subFlow(new FinalityFlow(fullySignedTx, session));
         }
     }